- Iron and Manganese Removal : - The standard

 Ozonation, bio filtration is also required for inorganic matter.
+Namely,

-during the next water purification stage.
+water purification stage.

-- Removal of Disinfection By-Products : - Disinfection
+- Removal of Disinfection By-Products : -

-matter can lead to the formation of chlorinated organic DBP's, such
+with matter can lead to the formation of chlorinated organic DBP's, such

 as Trihalomethanes (THM).
-Ozone can also react with organic matter
+Ozone can also react with organic matter and

-filter (90-100%).
-Generally, this organic ozone DBP's do not form
+(90-100%).
+Generally, this organic ozone DBP's do not form risk of